 Obon (お盆), a week-long period in the middle of August, is a time for Japanese people to return to their hometowns and pay respects to relatives and ancestors.

-If this is your first Obon or you just need s refresher, read on.
+If this is your first Obon with the in-laws or you just need a refresher, read on.
 Keep in mind that beliefs can vary throughout Japan and families may have their own traditions to uphold.

 With all of that said, let’s begin!